ThatCraws/GGScore/README.md

  This class is mainly used to hold and manage the player base.
 It also saves the system constant "Tau".
  - Player -
  Represents a player consisting of an ID and the rating values being the actual rating, the deviation and the volatility.
- This class is generally used by the Glicko-2 API creating players in the world, but it also supplies the user with getters to read the ID and rating values.
+ This class is mainly used by the Glicko-2 API to create players in the world, but it also supplies the user with getters to read the ID and rating values.
  - Result -
  Represents a result, this class holds the IDs for player 1, player 2 and the winner's ID.
 If you want to report a tie the winner ID must be something different than the players' IDs (-1 is recommended though).
  Results do not get created internally neither are they stored.
 This class is meant to be used by the user to construct and bundle results (per rating period) and then give them to the algorithm.

  ### GUI

  The GUI implements means for the user to use the API and display the results of the algorithm.
- It is implemented via the wxWidgets API
+It also manages the aliases of the players, associating them with the ID of their Glicko-counterpart.
+ Besides that it creates all results (using the Glicko-Result class) and saves them together with the date they were entered to have occured.
+The Glicko-2 API just applies the algorithm to existing players with whatever results are passed to it.
+So the rating periods are implemented here as well to bundle results and give them to the algorithm.

  To be continued...